-- 1. VPI/VCI Enter your VPI and VCI parameter here (assigned by your ISP). - 2.
-Encapsulation Select LLC or VC MUX your ISP uses.
+- 1. Enable Bridge Service Check this box to enable bridge service - 2.
+VPI/VCI Enter your Virtual Path Identifier (VPI) and Virtual Circuit Identifier (VCI) parameters here.
+(Assigned by your ISP). - 3.
+Encapsulation Select the LLC or VC MUX your ISP uses.

 Click "Apply Changes" to save and activate your settings.
-To go back to the original settings before saving, click "Clear Changes"; or click any of the quick-navigation links for other options.
-Your new settings will not be saved unless you click "Apply Changes/Next".
+To go back to the original settings before saving, click "Clear Changes".
+Or click any of the Quick-Navigation links for other options.
+Your new settings will not be saved unless your click "Apply Changes".